A Clean Energy Ministerial coalition designed to stimulate global demand for low carbon industrial materials

 The next frontier in the fight against climate change

-Whether it’s setting targets for national procurement policies, industry carbon reporting or defining what constitutes decarbonised construction materials and products, reliable data is critical in this effort.
+Whether it’s setting targets for national procurement policies, industry carbon reporting or defining what constitutes decarbonized construction materials and products, reliable data is critical in this effort.
 For the most part, frameworks and data systems that produce or collect relevant data are lacking in the global steel and cement sectors.

 Key activities and outputs

-Making these programme goals a reality requires a number of complementary efforts and global outputs, which will be completed within a three year timeframe.
+Making these programme goals a reality requires a number of complementary efforts and global outputs, which will be completed within a three-year timeframe.

-For more information, contact:
+For more information, visit our website or contact:

 Rana Ghoneim, Chief, Energy Systems and Industrial Decarbonization Unit, UNIDO.